pushback/youtube-subs-generator/README.md

 Open the src folder or the unzipped release file in Dev mode in the Chrome Extensions window.

 # usage
-On YouTube, you will see a start / stop button for voice recognition control.
+On YouTube, you will see a start / stop button for voice recognition control.<br>
 Allow microphone input, select stereo mixer as input and play video.

 # limitation
-Voice recognition for stereo mixes.
+Voice recognition for stereo mixes.<br>
-This is a limitation of the Web Speech API.
+This is a limitation of the Web Speech API.<br>
 The Web Speech API has no way to connect to the Web Audio API.

+# Other lang support
+Modify en-US to anything.<br>
+example: ja-JP, en-GB, zh-CN, ko-KR